-As announced in October 2020, the Group made an investment representing 1.6% of the enlarged capital of Eranova SAS (at £130,000 including costs) as part of a €6.00 million pre-industrial plant project.
-The pilot plant was completed on schedule during October 2021 and was operational and processing small volume commercial orders during 2022 which continued into 2023.
+As announced in October 2020, the Group made an investment representing 1.7% of the enlarged capital of Eranova SAS (at £130,000 including costs) as part of a €6.00 million pre-industrial plant project.
+The pilot plant was completed on schedule during October 2021 and is operational and processing small volume commercial orders.

 Eranova is in receipt of pledged government grants and loans to further expand the early-stage production facility in Marseille, France.
-They anticipate completing this process in 2024.
-They have finished products made using Eranova technology in the French retail sector and in particular listed in Casino, Carrefour, Intermarche and Franprix.
+They anticipate completing this process in 2025.
+They have finished products made with Eranova technology in the French retail sector and in particular listed in Casino, Carrefour, Intermarche and Franprix.

-In 2023 Eranova signed its first €2.10 million pre-production licencing agreement to build a facility in Indonesia and is currently producing trial materials.
-Symphony, as a strategic shareholder of Eranova has an agreement to market Eranova's biobased green algae product derived from green algae.
+In 2023 Eranova signed its first €2.10 million pre-production licencing agreement with an international firm to build a facility in Indonesia and they are currently developing the product to optimise quality and output.
+Symphony, as a strategic shareholder of Eranova has an agreement to market Eranova's biobased product derived from green algae.